Midtown neighbourhood

 What's happening in midtown

-Here’s what’s been happening over the last month and what's coming up:
+Here’s what’s been happening over the last month and what's coming up:3

-- Te Hā Noa progress continues on Victoria Street East, with the section between Lorne and Kitchener Streets set to be largely complete by early autumn.
-Planting will follow later in autumn to align with the planting season.
+- Another big milestone for Te Hā Noa on Victoria Street, with the section between Lorne and Kitchener Streets now complete and planting scheduled for later in autumn.

-- The northern side of Wellesley Street West (from Albert Street to Queen Street) is progressing, with new concrete slabs poured and kerb stone installation underway.
+- The northern side of Wellesley Street West (from Albert Street to Queen Street) is taking shape, with more concrete slabs poured and kerb stone installation underway.

 - The final Albert Street road rebuild is underway - with new road surfacing between Victoria and Wellesley Streets taking place.
 The reinstatement of the heritage bluestone wall continues, with the central archway and stairs now in place.

-- Midtown Street Party, Thursday, 20 February, 5pm-8pm, Elliott Street - A celebration of Latin American culture with samba dancers, drummers, DJs, live music, and a special market in the Strand Arcade.
+Midtown Pasifika Night, Thursday, 20 March, 5pm-8pm, Elliott Street - A celebration of Pasifika culture with Cook Islands drummers, fire knife dancing, DJs, live performances, and a Pasifika market in the Strand Arcade.

 Our commitments to you